AllianceSoftware/alliance-platform-py/packages/ap-dev/docs/index.rst

 baseline data becomes stale, but each new worktree gets a near-instant independent copy instead of rebuilding the same data.

+Large templates can be cloned with PostgreSQL's ``FILE_COPY`` strategy and, on supported PostgreSQL 18 installations and filesystems, copy-on-write cloning.
+See :ref:`faster-template-database-clones` for setup and the cluster-wide checkpoint tradeoff.

 Adapting cloned data with ``db_prepare_command``
 -------------------------------------------------